i-html

 Injecting arbitrary HTML into a page can pose some security risks, so it's important that there's a defence in depth approach to mitigating the risk surface area. <i-html> has some security provisions in place but it's important to not only lean on these, and also apply additional security measures:

 With that out of the way, let's talk about the protections <i-html> has in place.
 It uses fetch() under-the-hood and so must adhere to CORS policies.
 By default the credentials option is set to 'same-origin' meaning it will send cookies (and respect the Set-Cookie response header) for same-orign requests.
-To lock this down down further setting credentials="omit" will never send/recieve cookies, and setting credentials="include" will open it up to sending/receiving cookies in cross-origin requests.
+To lock this down further setting credentials="omit" will never send/recieve cookies, and setting credentials="include" will open it up to sending/receiving cookies in cross-origin requests.

 The default behaviour of <i-html> is restricted in some ways, and these restrictions can be lifted by adding keywords into the allow= attribute.
 This attribute takes a space-separated list of well-known keywords, and each one will allow a certain type of previously restricted behaviour to happen.
 The keywords can be combined, so for example allow="refresh media cross-origin" is a valid value.